 If you’re looking for a new social network coupled with a full-body workout, Philadelphia Rock Gyms (PRG) in Wyncote is worth a visit.

 Beth Bradley, an Oreland resident and former Associate Director of Student Affairs at Penn State Abington, has been climbing at the Wyncote location since 2019.
-Impressed with the amenities and the lifestyle, she transitioned from academic administrator to Outreach and Community Partnerships for PRG about a year and a half ago.
+Impressed with the amenities and the community, she transitioned from a 20-year career in higher education to serve on PRG’s marketing team in Outreach and Community Partnerships.

 First-timers drop by often, Bradley said, all of whom receive a safety orientation and a gear overview.

-The gym offers beginner climbs all the way up to expert-level climbs.
+The gym offers top roping “routes” with different types of holds to traverse and bouldering (climbing without a harness on lower walls) “problems” to solve.
+Climbs range from beginner level all the way up to expert level.
 Classes are offered for youth and adults of all abilities, and instructors provide private and group lessons.
-The gym hosts competitions with awards and rankings, indoor and outdoor excursions, birthday parties, as well as summer camps.
+The gym hosts competitions like the Burn Series with awards and rankings, indoor and outdoor excursions, birthday parties, school year day camps, as well as summer camps.

-Members can climb at any of PRG’s gyms.
+Members can climb at any of PRG’s five gym locations.

 The social side of climbing is part of the allure, Bradley said.
 The gym hosts meet-ups tailored to specific groups or identities, particularly women.